 Studies by Seyfarth’s 2017 Workplace Class Action Litigation Report found that in 2016 workplace class action settlements hit a total of $1.64 billion; and the settlement value tripled for wage and hour litigation.
 That means more and more employees are suing their employers, and they’re winning bigger settlements.

 One of the biggest regulations to focus your efforts on is ensuring employees take their meal and rest breaks.
 Several states require strict meal and rest break requirements.
 If your state is on the list, here are some tips on how to accurately track breaks to avoid any lawsuits.

-The best defense is the strong offense.
+The best defence is the strong offence.
 Rather than wait for an issue to arise, be proactive!
 It’s much easier to correct a process before a potential legal battle on your hands.

 If an employee doesn’t take their break, remind them that it’s a rule with a reason.
 If an employee decides to waive their break, make it formal: have them provide a reason via a messaging platform or adding a note box to their clock in/out method.
 Being proactive in your processes can help ward off litigation issues.

 Oftentimes, employers are blindsided when litigation arises.
 When an employee claims they didn’t receive a meal break or didn’t receive a sufficient amount of time for a break, managers and owners are often surprised: they had no idea.

 Auditing individual break times day to day can eliminate these compliance surprises.

 Managers should be able to check in on employee clock hours.
 This isn't to micromanage employees clocking in and out, but rather it's to make sure they're taking their assigned break and being paid any agreed upon premiums.
 Managers can easily do this manually, or by using automated time tracking software to keep them compliant.